uncomplexlearning/a-level/public/markdown/cs.md

 ### 4.1.2 Following and writing algorithms

+- An algorithm is a sequence of steps that can be followed to complete a task and that always terminates

+#### Programming constructs

+- sequence
+- assignment
+- selection
+- iteration

 ### 4.1.3 Abstraction

+#### Representational abstraction

+- representation arrived at by removing unnecessary details

+#### Abstraction by generalisation or categorisation

+- grouping by common characteristics to arrive at a hierarchical relationship
+  > something "is a kind of" something else

 ### 4.1.4 Information hiding

+- Hiding all details of an object that do not contribute to its essential characteristics

 ### 4.1.5 Procedural abstraction

+- To abstract a computational method (the actual values used in any particular computation)
+- ...in order to create a computational pattern or computational method
+  - also known as a procedure

 ### 4.1.6 Functional abstraction

+- To abstract a procedure
+- ...in order to disregard the particular computational method
+  - also known as a fucntion

 ### 4.1.7 Data abstraction

+- To isolate how a compound data object is used from the details of how it is constructed
+- ...in order to allow new kinds of data objects to be constructed from previously defined types of data objects

 ### 4.1.8 Problem abstraction/reduction

+- Details are removed until the problem is represented in a way that is possible to solve
+- ...because the problem reduces to one that has already been solved

 ### 4.1.9 Decomposition

+- Breaking a problem into a number of subproblems
+- ...so that each sub-problem accomplishes an identifiable task
+- which can be further subdivided

 ### 4.1.10 Composition

+- Combining procedures to form compound procedures
+- Combining data objects to form compound data
+  - e.g.: a tree data structure

 ### 4.1.11 Automation

+- Automation requires putting models (abstraction of real world objects/phenomena) to solve problems
+- This is achieved by:
+  - creating algorithms
+  - implementing the algorithms in program code
+  - implementing the models in data structures
+  - executing the code

 ## 4.2 Finite state machines (FSMs)

 ### 4.2.1 Finite state machines (FSMs) without output

+### 4.2.2 Maths for regular expressions

+- A set is an unordered collection of values in which each value occurs at most once

+#### Finite sets

+- elements can be counted off by natural numbers up to a particular number

+#### Infinite sets

+#### Countably infinite sets

+- elements can be counted off by the natural numbers.

+#### Cardinality of a finite set

+- the number of elements in a set

+#### Cartesian product of sets

+- the set of all ordered pairs $(a, b)$ where $a$ is a member of $A$ and $b$ is a member of $B$

+### 4.2.3 Regular expressions

+- a way of describing a set and that regular expressions allow particular types of languages to be described in a convenient shorthand notation

+#### Metacharacters

+- \* (0 or more repetitions)
+- \+ (1 or more repetitions)
+- ?
+(0 or 1 repetitions, ie optional)
+- | (alternation, ie or)
+- ( ) to group regular expressions.

+### 4.2.4 Regular language

+- A language is called regular if it can be represented by a regular expression
+- Regular expressions and FSMs are equivalent ways of defining a regular language

+## 4.3 Context-free languages

+### 4.3.1 Backus-Naur Form (BNF)/syntax diagrams

+## 4.4 Classifcation of algorithms

+### 4.4.1 Comparing algorithms

+- Algorithms can be compared by expressing their complexity as a function relative to the size of the problem
+- Efficiently implementing automated abstractions means designing data models and algorithms to run quickly while taking up the minimal amount of resources.

+### 4.4.2 Maths for understanding Big-0 notation

+- a function is a mapping from the domain to the co-domain

+### 4.4.3 Order of complexity

+### 4.4.4 Limits of computation

+- Algorithmic complexity and hardware impose limits on what can be computed

+### 4.4.5 Classifcation of algorithmic problems

+- Heuristic methods are often used when tackling intractable problems

+#### Tractable problems

+- problems that have a polynomial (or less) time solution

+#### Intractable problems

+- problems that have no polynomial (or less) time solution

+### 4.4.6 Computable and non-computable problems

+- some problems cannot be solved algorithmically

+### 4.4.7 Halting problem

+- the unsolvable problem of determining whether any program will eventually stop if given particular input

+## 4.5 A model of computation

+### 4.5.1 Turing machine

+- a Turing machine can be viewed as a computer with a single fixed program, expressed using
+  - a finite set of states in a state transition diagram
+  - a finite alphabet of symbols
+  - an infinite tape with marked-off squares
+  - a sensing read-write head that can travel along the tape, one square at a time
+- One of the states is called a start state and states that have no outgoing transitions arecalled halting states
+- Turing machines provide a (general/formal) model of computation

 # 5 Fundamentals of data representation